 Make your payments on time, every time.
 Paying off your debt might be difficult, but avoiding payments won’t make your life any easier.
 “Bad problems get worse fast when you have late fees and higher rates to pay during financial difficulty,” Ross said.

-Don’t max out your credit cards.
+Finally, don’t max out your credit cards.
 “A credit card account close to its limit will cause a big drop in your credit score,” she said.
 Maxing out your account also puts you in danger of getting hit with over-limit fees.